KonradHoeffner/tempoguide/index.md

 * Graveyard hate: Online, I like focusing on graveyard hate that lets me keep hands on the draw vs. Oops (Faerie, Surgical, Leyline).
 In paper, you can play your Cages to have crossover against Zenith.
 * Null Rod: Great card these days.
 Mystic Forge is top8’ing every week, and Oops’ sideboard plan is now Belcher.
 It also beats bad Storm decks.
 * Pithing Needle: This is a good one that will always find a use.
-Saga, Nomad, Ring, Lands etc etc. It’s often good deckbuilding to play it.
+Saga, Nomad, Ring, Lands etc etc. It’s often good deck building to play it.
 * Spell Pierce/Flusterstorm: I don’t like the one-mana counters because they force me to hold up mana.
 Every mana unused in today’s Magic gets you closer to losing.
 Forces, Daze and Thoughtseize will cover for me.
 * Subtlety: If the meta game was heavy Oops AND had a stompy deck with Cavern, I like this card.
-* Thoughtseize: Playing 4th Thoughtseize in the sideboard will often be bad deckbuilding.
+* Thoughtseize: Playing 4th Thoughtseize in the sideboard will often be bad deck building.
 It’s fine in a lot of places, but will never shine enough to warrant a sideboard slot.
 If you like it, play 4 in the main.
 * Toxic Deluge: Combination of Cradle, D+T, Bant Nadu and some Energy in your meta game, and you can play this.
 * Tsabo’s Web: As you mentioned, heavy amount of Lands with a shift back to Rishadan Port is what you need.

 Minyafriend:
-> I played a few challenges with Web and found it very underwelming, main point is that Urzas Saga untaps level 1 because it doesn't have the other abilities yet.
+> I played a few challenges with Web and found it very underwhelming, main point is that Urza's Saga untaps level 1 because it doesn't have the other abilities yet.
 > Current lands does not get punished enough by this card.
 > Pithing needle seems better if you want to stay UB and stop land strats.